Alternate Job Titles: Production Engineering Manager, Production Engineer Manager

 Source: HR Reported data as of June 28, 2017

 This chart describes the expected percentage of people who perform the job of Production Engineering Manager that make less than that salary.
 For example 50% of the people who perform the job of Production Engineering Manager are expected to make less than the median.

 Manages the planning and designing of methods to improve or enhance existing programs.
 Oversees the analysis and review of budgets, schedules, production requirements and headcount to determine the most cost effective and efficient methods of obtaining necessary resources.
 Develops and recommends revisions or enhancements to schedules, human and monetary resource allocations, and production requirements.
 Ensures projects are completed on time.
 Acts as advisor to production engineering team regarding projects, tasks, and operations.
-Requires a bachelor's degree and at least 10 years of experience in the field or in a related area.
-Familiar with standard concepts, practices, and procedures within a particular field.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of complex tasks.
-A certain degree of creativity and latitude is required.
+Requires a bachelor's degree.
 Typically reports to a unit/department head.
+Typically manages through subordinate managers and professionals in larger groups of moderate complexity.
+Provides input to strategic decisions that affect the functional area of responsibility.
+May give input into developing the budget.
+Capable of resolving escalated issues arising from operations and requiring coordination with other departments.
+Typically requires 3+ years of managerial experience.
 View full job description